trip5/Matrix-Fonts/README.md

 Because these are bitmap fonts, the size of these fonts is pixel-fixed.
 They are not resizable.
 This is a good thing.

 These TTF files are not usable by Windows, since they include only bitmaps.
-They are also not very useful when editing the font.
-So the BDF files will always be considered as master files.

 Most characters will be 3 pixels wide, but certain characters like G and M and & are wider.
 Punctuation characters are generally 1 or 2 pixels wide.
 All characters have 1 empty column on the right side, except the space which is exactly 2 pixels, certain unicode hyphens, and perhaps some Ognok-accented Latin characters.

 I will continue adding characters to fonts as I have time.
-If you wish your language to be a priority or if you need some certain characters added, open an issue and I'll see what I can do.
+If you wish your language to be represented or if you need some special characters added, open an issue and I'll see what I can do.

 ## Previews

-Instead of updating fonts continuously on this page, try out the [BDF Font Renderer](https://trip5.github.io/Matrix-Fonts/renderer.html)!
+If you would like to see all available characters, take a look at my [BDF Font Renderer](https://trip5.github.io/Matrix-Fonts/renderer.html).

-The fonts can surely display more than:
+This tool was used to generate the previews with:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz
 !"#$%&'()*+,-./0123456789:;<=>?@[\]^_`{|}~